 In this article, we'll talk about ways to work towards zero waste laundry.
-We'll explore why you should use refillable laundry detergent, and several other ways to make your laundry routine greener.
+We'll explore why you should use refillable laundry detergent and several other ways to make your laundry routine greener.

-One of the very first things to think about when it comes to zero waste laundry is how often you launder your clothes in the first place.
+One of the very first things to think about when it comes to zero-waste laundry is how often you launder your clothes in the first place.
 To avoid wasting water and energy, it is important not to wash too often.
-Make sure you only wash clothes/ bedding etc when they do need it, and not necessarily automatically after you have worn items for only one day.
+Make sure you only wash clothes/ bedding etc., when they do need it, and not necessarily automatically after you have worn items for only one day.

-To find a store that offers refills in your area, simply run a Google search for 'where to refill laundry detergent in *insert your area*’.
-Or 'soap refill stations in *insert your area*’.
+To find a store that offers refills in your area, simply run a Google search for 'where to refill laundry detergent in *insert your area*.'
+Or 'soap refill stations in *insert your area*.'
 Like this:

 You can also encourage your local stores to bring refill stations for laundry detergent to their shelves.

-The first option is to use bicarbonate of soda (baking soda) to clean certain fabrics and colours.
+The first option is to use bicarbonate of soda (baking soda) to clean certain fabrics and colors.
 Baking soda is great for deodorizing and brightening whites3.
 And people used it for just that before commercial detergents became popular.